4 Colleges That Have Both Super Bowl-Winning Quarterbacks and U.S. Presidents as Alumni

 1. Stanford University

 They make athletes smarter at Stanford University in Palo Alto, California, evidently.
-Two victorious alumni of the Stanford Cardinal have three Super Bowl rings between them: Former Denver Broncos star John Elway has two (Super Bowls XXXII and XXXIII in 1997 and 1998, respectively), while Jim Plunkett also won two as quarterback of the Los Angeles Rams in 1981 in Super Bowl XV and later with the Oakland Raiders in 1984's Super Bowl XVIII.
+Two victorious alumni of the Stanford Cardinal have three Super Bowl rings between them: Former Denver Broncos star John Elway has two (Super Bowls XXXII and XXXIII in 1997 and 1998, respectively), while Jim Plunkett also won two as the quarterback of the Los Angeles Rams in 1981 in Super Bowl XV and later with the Oakland Raiders in 1984's Super Bowl XVIII.
 Elway also lost three Super Bowls in 1987, 1988, and 1990.

 Herbert Hoover, the 31st President of the United States, also graduated from Stanford.
 Hoover served one term from 1929–1933.
 Hoover was, of course, president during the Great Depression and heavily criticized for his handling of the economic disaster and has been ranked as among the worst presidents in history.
 Stanford now endows the Hoover Institution think tank, which is named for him.